8n8/bike/README.md

-This is a project I did to teach me more about neural networks in Python, as preparation for a robot navigation project.

-The main idea behind the project is for a neural network to learn from the choices a human driver makes when navigating a world full of unpredictable moving obstacles.
+The idea behind this project is for a neural network to learn from the choices a human driver makes when navigating a world full of unpredictable moving obstacles.
 The main part of this program is a little game where the player controls a robot moving through a world with these properties:

 1. It is perfectly flat and smooth.
 2. The only objects in it (except for the robot controlled by the player) are fixed-width vertical cylinders.